SystemsApproach/tcpcc/design.rst

 compete with more and more streams.
 Although not shown in :numref:`Figure
-%s <fig-graph_8b>`, the fourth algorithm (green), which performs best when all flows are stream-based, suffers a significant number of retransmissions when sharing the available bandwidth RPC calls.
+%s <fig-graph_8b>`, the fourth algorithm (green), which performs best when all flows are stream-based, suffers a significant number of retransmissions when sharing the available bandwidth among RPC calls.

 The 10-KB results do have a significant outlier, with the third algorithm (yellow) performing significantly better; by a factor of